Romford: 01708 745183

 If these conditions are not met, the notice may be invalid, delaying the process and increasing costs.

-Because the law is under review, especially regarding “no-fault” notices, we recommend speaking with one of our solicitors before serving notice.
+Because the law is due to change imminently, especially regarding “no-fault” notices, we recommend speaking with one of our solicitors before serving notice.

 What happens if the tenant does not leave?